vedantp2905/AI-Database-Assistant/README.md

   - Optimized similarity search
   - Batch processing for performance
 - **Security & Validation**: SQL injection prevention and query validation

+## Critical Rules for SQL Generation

+1. Use ONLY the exact table and column names shown in the schema.
+2. Do not use aliases like 'e' or 'd' unless you define them in proper table aliases.
+3. Every column reference must exactly match a column from the schema.
+4. Do not guess or assume column names - use only what is explicitly shown.
+5. If you can't find an exact column or join path in the schema, respond with 'INVALID_QUERY'.

 ## Prerequisites